Respiratory & Sleep Medicine Training Pathway

 How to become a respiratory and sleep physician in Australia — RACP Basic Physician Training, the Divisional exams, the competitive jump onto Advanced Training in Respiratory & Sleep Medicine, the respiratory-only / sleep-only / dual Fellowship options, and what the published ATO data shows thoracic physicians earn.

-There are two bottlenecks, not one: getting onto Basic Physician Training, then — after passing both Divisional exams — winning an accredited Advanced Training post.
-Selection is run by hospitals, networks and states, not the RACP, and no national scored rubric with percentage weightings is published.
-Worth knowing: respiratory and sleep are separable certifications under one committee, so 'sleep medicine' is a deliberate extra 12 months of core training, not an automatic part of the respiratory badge.
+Two bottlenecks, not one: getting onto Basic Physician Training, then — after both Divisional exams — winning an accredited Advanced Training post.
+Selection is run by hospitals, networks and states, not the RACP, with no national scored rubric.
+Respiratory and sleep are separable certifications under one committee, so 'sleep medicine' is a deliberate extra 12 months of core training, not an automatic part of the respiratory badge.

 Why respiratory & sleep medicine